ToneCrafter-Team/ToneCrafter/README.md

 ### Useful links

 ## What's next ?
-We are trying to figure out how to convert our DDSP output into a numeric filter in order to begin training our model.
-In the mean time, we will try to implement a simple filter on our STM32F7 and feed it a guitar input to test the viability of our project.

-Enjoy!
+As of the 03/05/2021, our yearly project has ended.
+We will continue to work on ToneCrafter at a lighter pace, as we'll be completing our summer internships.
+If all goes well, some new students will pick up the project in the fall to continue to build on top of our work.
+In the mean time, don't hesitate to take part in our project, via issues or pull requests.